 “Experience with Carnival: Had 4 passengers (2 adults, 2 kids) on a 5 night cruise.
 We packed in 2 large bags and put 2 bottles of wine in each bag.
 Two bottles were allowed through (policy says one bottle per person), the other 2 were confiscated.
 We got a note in our luggage telling us to pick them up on the morning of debarkation.”

 Nowhere in our research did we find a person be kicked off a cruise or not allowed to board due to bringing on alcohol.
-That’s not to say it doesn’t or can’t happen, but we have yet to hear stories of it take place.
+That’s not to say it doesn’t or can’t happen, but we have yet to hear stories of it taking place.

 Should You Risk Sneaking Booze?

 There’s no doubt that trying to sneak on alcohol is relatively common among cruise passengers.
 At the same time, the security staff is well aware of the tricks that people use and continually get better and better at detecting booze in luggage.

 Our advice?
 It’s not worth the risk to try and bring your own alcohol.
-While stories of passengers getting kicked off the ship are few (if any), there is a strong possibility that your alcohol will be confiscated if found.
+While stories of passengers getting kicked off the ship appear to be few (if any), there is a strong possibility that your alcohol will be confiscated if found.
 That alone can be expensive.